-If an employer hasn’t chosen a preferred KiwiSaver provider, then the employee will be allocated to one of the nine default providers - see below.
-Default providers operate under special-purpose terms and conditions covered in documents known as Instruments of Appointment - see the list below.
+If an employer hasn’t chosen a preferred KiwiSaver provider, then the employee will be allocated to one of the default providers - see below.
+Default providers operate under special-purpose terms and conditions covered in documents known as Instruments of Appointment.

 The FMA monitors whether KiwiSaver schemes are complying with their obligations.
 We do this in conjunction with supervisors of KiwiSaver schemes, who take on the main front-line supervisory and compliance monitoring role.